jdereg/json-io/user-guide-writeOptions.md

 >- [ ] Sets the alias for a given class name.
 >#### `WriteOptionsBuilder` aliasTypeName(`Class, String alias`)
 >- [ ] Sets the alias for a given class.
+>#### `WriteOptionsBuilder` removeAliasTypeNameMatching(`String typeNamePattern`)
+>- [ ] Remove alias entries from this `WriteOptionsBuilder` instance where the Java fully qualified string class name matches the passed in wildcard pattern.
+The `typeNamePattern` matches using a wild-card pattern, where * matches anything and ? matches one character.
+As many * or ? can be used as needed.

 ### @type
 Used to provide hint to JsonReader to know what Classes to instantiate.
 Frequently, json-io can determine